christianjensenv/christianjensenv.github.io/projects/Videographer-Photographer.md

 <img class="ui small right floated rounded image" src="../images/auggie (2).JPG">

-I was responsible for the main shots for most of the gigs I went to, from being on a concert stage to panning up models as they walk down the runway to highlight the designer's clothes.
+I was responsible for the main shots for most of the gigs I went to.
+From being on a concert stage to panning up models as they walk down the runway to highlight the designer's clothes.
 Theres been times where I only one shot to get footage of something and thats live action, no time to react you just got to go with your gut, which I learned to be a valuable tool.
 But when filming or taking shots a lot of pressure was put on me, but to be honest it was fun because of the rush.

 <img class="ui small right floated rounded image" src="../images/concert1 (2).JPG">